 Last year, Farmers Feast was one of a handful of booths inside World ShowPlace, the colossal indoor events space between Canada and the United Kingdom.
-With things largely returning to normal at Walt Disney World as of Spring 2022, weddings and whatever else have resumed, and World ShowPlace is now reserved for those.
+With things largely returning to normal at Walt Disney World, weddings and whatever else have resumed, and World ShowPlace is now reserved for those.

 In any case, here are each of the menus at Epcot Farmers Feast: